sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 It seems we can still apply the rules to outdate or move inline comments on added or kept lines, *even though* the final diff is computed against a different base.
 This happens because both the final and update diffs have the same final state.
 However, we now have a problem with inline comments on deleted lines: especially the offset `Original[B]` does not match `Final[B]` for line A5.
 How can we translate the inline comment in this case?

 Fortunately, we now have a good grasp about how diffs can be used to translate offsets.
-From the above *states and diffs* figure, it is quite obvious that the *base diff* is the missing link between the old master and the new master.
+From the full figure, it is quite obvious that the *base diff* is the missing link between the old master and the new master.
 Let's plug it into our translation schema.

 ![](figures/Rebase_ok.png)

 Again, it is important to notice how offset columns match between diffs:

-- The `Original[After]` column matches with the `Update[Before]` column
+- the `Original[After]` column matches with the `Update[Before]` column
-- The `Update[After]` column matches with the `Final[After]` column
+- the `Update[After]` column matches with the `Final[After]` column
-- The `Original[Before]` column matches with the `Base[Before]` column since they share the same old master state
+- the `Original[Before]` column matches with the `Base[Before]` column since they share the same old master state
-- The `Base[After]` column matches with the `Final[Before]` column since it represents the new master state
+- the `Base[After]` column matches with the `Final[Before]` column since it represents the new master state

 We have a complete coverage of offsets, which allows us to always translate between diffs.
 We define the definitive rules for removed lines (since rebase does not affect added or kept lines, we do not change those rules):